afetit/fetal-mri-segmentation/README.md

 **(b) Using the brain detection network:**

 Once you have familiarised yourself with DeepMedic, how to use its command syntax, and how its configuration files are like, this step is where you run a pre-trained neural network on a list of T2w fetal scans you wish to segment.
-This step only generates brain masks; you will need those before you carry out the final segmentation.
+This step only generates brain masks, but you will need those before you carry out tissue segmentation.

-For this step, you will need:
+In order to generate the brain masks you will need:
 - The model configuration file (bdn_model_config.cfg).
+This file specifies the architecture of the neural network.
 - The network check-point file (bdn.model.ckpt).
+This file holds the state of the neural network.
-- The test configuration file (bdn_test_config.cfg), which essentially defines how to run the network on the scans of interest.
+- The test configuration file (bdn_test_config.cfg).
+This file defines how to run the network on the scans of interest, e.g. where to find the list of scans that we're applying the network on.
-- The list of scans you need to segment (test_t2w.cfg), you will need to edit this list.
+- The list of scans you need to segment (test_t2w.cfg).
+You will need to edit this list.
-- The list of output file names (bdn_out_names.cfg), each entry in this file should correspond to an entry in the list of scans file.
+- The list of output file names (bdn_out_names.cfg).
+Each entry in this file should correspond to an entry in the list of scans file.
 You will need to edit this list.

 **(c) Using the tissue segmentation network:**